 Enjoy the little things in life, for one day you may look back and realise they were the big things, we hope you enjoy sharing this journey with us

-Well, why not purchase a 17.5 meter Dutch replica barge and travel around the canals of France and perhaps other countries as well?
+Well, why not purchase a 17.5 meter Dutch style barge and travel around the canals of France and perhaps other countries as well?
 We have dreamed for years of living part time in France, and we never could settle on a single spot we liked better than all the other spots we love.
 So eventually we thought - Stan likes boats - Sharon likes France - let's combine them.
 So we bought a barge, named her Encore, and here we go.

 Stewart and Lesley MacLennan, from their home in Australia, decided to plan an adventure that would take them out of their comfort zone.
 Not that they had spent much of their lives in that particular zone!